TheBestCo/bestprice-360/README.md

 Place the following snippet right before closing the `</body>` tag (not inside `<head>`).

-NOTE: The snippet need to be added to the product page and to the cart page.
+NOTE: The snippet must be added to the product and cart pages.
 Ideally, though, it should be added to all pages.
+Also, the snippet should always be served (not after accepting cookies, etc.).

 Make sure you replace the `BESTPRICE_360_KEY_HERE` with the BestPrice 360 key provided by the BestPrice Team.